Gordonstoun: Football

 The 1st XI participate in four different competitions.
 The main competition is the County Schools League where Gordonstoun plays alongside nine other schools in a league system with the chance of promotion/relegation at the end of the season.
 The other three are Scottish Cup, North of Scotland Cup and the Scottish Independent Schools Cup where Gordonstoun plays with a mixture of independent and state schools.

 Service

-The school's fire service works closely with the Scottish Fire and Rescue Service and has a fire station on campus with two fire-fighting appliances at their disposal.
+The school's fire service works with the Scottish Fire and Rescue Service and has a fire station on campus with two fire-fighting appliances at their disposal.
 It was started in 1940 while the school was based in Wales and they acquired an appliance soon after.
 They attend roughly fifty call-outs a year and so members have to be medically and physically fit, training to pass the practical test before becoming fire fighters.
 The team is split into three watches lasting a week each and are on call 24 hours a day having to carry pagers and react quickly should they be called.